Don’t believe the misinformation about the COVID vaccine on pregnancy and fertility

 The internet is awash with misinformation about the coronavirus.
-Social media, in particular, has rapidly spread rumors and misinformation about the COVID vaccine on fertility.
+Social media, in particular, has rapidly spread rumors and misinformation about the COVID vaccine on pregnancy and fertility.
 It has made many women apprehensive and scared to get the shot.

 Throughout the COVID-19 pandemic, patients and the public have had questions about the impact of the virus on their health.
 Similarly, as the rollout of the COVID vaccines progresses, our doctors field questions daily from fertility patients who are worried about whether the vaccine is right for their individual health needs and their reproductive health, in particular.